-There are different goals of numerical simulations.
-One goal consists in gaining a deeper insight into physical processes (models) by such simulations.
-In this case, one should use accurate (high order) numerical methods.
-Of course, such methods are generally computational expensive.
-Another goal might be to utilize numerical simulations for a real time control of processes.
 In this situation, very efficient methods have to be applied.
 However, such methods are usually of low order, i.e., one has to expect only a low accuracy of the numerical results.
 Altogether, different goals of numerical simulations require the use of numerical methods with different properties and one should choose the method according to the goal.
 This report focuses on the accuracy of numerical methods.
-Main goals of this report consist, on the one hand, in increasing the sensitivity of the population balance community on the possible size of numerical errors and on the other hand, in motivating careful and systematic studies of the properties of numerical methods for solving multivariate population balance systems in order to obtain guidelines on which method is appropriate for which goal.
+Main goals of this report consist, on the one hand, in increasing the sensitivity of the population balance community on the possible size of numerical errors and on the other hand, in motivating careful and systematic studies of the properties of numerical methods for solving multi-variate population balance systems in order to obtain guidelines on which method is appropriate for which goal.

-To this end, the crystallization process of potassium dihydrogen phosphate (KDP) is considered as bi-variate model, i.e., with two internal coordinates.
+To this end, the crystallization process of potassium dihydrogen phosphate (KDP) is considered as a bi-variate model, i.e., with two internal coordinates.
+These coordinates are the characteristic length scales of the crystals.
 Particle transport as well as temperature-dependent nucleation and growth are taken into account.
 The coupling is modeled as one-way coupling, which means that the flow field is used for the computation of concentration, temperature, and the PSD.
 The back coupling can be neglected in the used model because of a sufficiently small amount of particles, suspended in a dilute dispersion medium, and of the presence of sufficiently small temperature gradients.